 The researchers conclude, “Personality traits are not only robust predictors of important life outcomes, but also appear to be amenable to intervention.
 This fact opens the door to a new era of research that more strongly links personality and clinical psychology, and other groups, such as educational psychologists and economists, who are interested in changing people and their behaviors in order to help them with their lives.”

 Whilst this meta-analysis of 207 studies found personality changes over an average of 24 weeks (roughly six months), there are clients I work with who appear to make marked changes to their personality on the introversion-to-extraversion spectrum and neuroticism-to-emotional-stability spectrum in fewer months and in only three-five sessions.
-I have a recent client who would tell you that she has become a very different personality in just three sessions over the space of five weeks exactly between the first session and the third.
+I have a recent client who would tell you that she now has a very different personality in just three sessions over the space of five weeks (the exact amount of time between the first session and the third).
 In just five weeks and three sessions she has massively changed her personality on the dimensions of neuroticism/emotional-stability, to pick the most obvious transformation we have experienced together.

 Life is about taking responsibility so if you’re not happy with something, do something about it; it may change your life for the better, forever.